AleBuser/DeusNexT-0.1.0/README.md

 ## TO-DO
 -Currently the Trader.py only supports StopLoss, TODO: implementing a StopProfit to take partial profits

--Currently the Trader.py only supports Market Orders, TODO: implementing teh option for LimitOrders
+-Currently the Trader.py only supports Market Orders, TODO: implementing the option for LimitOrders

 -Other cool stuff